GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 there are a few important things to consider:

-1. If your custom lazy-loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [load-in distance threshold](#load-in-distance-threshold)— they are still deferred and load based on normal browser behavior.
+1. If your custom lazy-loader attempts to load images or frames sooner than when Chrome loads them normally—that is, at a distance greater than the [distance-from-viewport thresholds](#distance-from-viewport-thresholds)— they are still deferred and load based on normal browser behavior.
 2. If your custom lazy-loader uses a shorter distance to determine when to load a particular image than the browser, then the behavior would conform to your custom settings.